martinvonz/jj/docs/working-copy.md

 commits (though there are many other ways of creating new commits).

-Unlike most other VCSs, Jujutsu will automatically create commits from the working copy contents when they have changed.
-Most `jj` commands you run will commit the working copy changes if they have changed.
-The resulting revision will replace the previous working copy revision.
+Unlike most other VCSs, Jujutsu will automatically create commits from the working-copy contents when they have changed.
+Most `jj` commands you run will commit the working-copy changes if they have changed.
+The resulting revision will replace the previous working-copy revision.

 Also unlike most other VCSs, added files are implicitly tracked.
 That means that if you add a new file to the working copy, it will be automatically committed